-Industrial Technology is suited to a diverse range of students wishing to develop their practical skills and gain an understanding of Information Communication Technologies (ICT) industry.
+Industrial Technology is suited to a diverse range of students wishing to develop their practical skills and gain an understanding of the Information Communication Technologies (ICT) industry.
 Industrial Technology multimedia makes a particularly good combination with Software Engineering and Enterprise Computing.

-Students with previous experience with ICT tools and programs would find it advantageous.
+Students with previous experience with computing technologies would find it advantageous.